At Deka, profitability is not the only thing that counts: We also take environmental and social criteria into account in our investments.

 Use of renewable energies for our common areas in Germany.
 Through the changeover to green electricity and green gas, nearly 40,000 tons of CO2 can be compensated per year.

-Use of sustainability-related certification of fund properties as a quality feature of the managed properties in terms of sustainability: At the end of 2020, a total of 267 properties valued at around EUR 28.5 billion were certified.
+Use of sustainability-related certification of fund properties as a quality feature of the managed properties in terms of sustainability: At the end of 2021, a total of 313 properties (2020: 267) valued at around 34.7 billion EUR (2020: 28.5 billion EUR) were certified.

 Recognition of international standards such as the Principles for Responsible Investment and the UN Global Compact.